 "Unimaginative?"
 John was incredulous.
 "What are you talking about?"

 The girl shook her head, that same secretive smile back on her face.
 Instead of answering his question, she merely nodded her head towards the bench behind him.
 "Don't forget your flower," she reminded.

 John turned back to glance at the bench instinctively, even though he knew the flower he'd been picking at was gone--dismantled completely.
 What he saw, however, was not the remains of a broken stem and a bare bud, but a single, orange blossom--full and thick and smelling of sweet spices.
 He picked it up, amazed at its sudden appearance.
 Still looking at the flower, John turned back to address the girl, to ask her where it had come from.
 But when he looked up, there was no one there, and the only trace left of the girl was the flower in his hand and a faint smell of roses in the air.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, someclaraficationWrite a Review